QueueLab/QCX/MANUS_INTEGRATION.md

 ### API Errors

 If you encounter API errors:
-- Check the console for detailed error messages
+- Check the console for detailed error logs (sanitized for security)
 - Verify your API key has not expired
 - Ensure you have sufficient credits on your Manus account
 - Check the Manus API status page for service issues
+- Verify network connectivity

+### Timeout Errors

+If requests timeout:
+- Check your network connection
+- Verify the Manus API is responding
+- Consider increasing the timeout if needed for complex tasks
+- Check if firewall or proxy is blocking requests

+### Invalid URLs

+If URL validation fails:
+- Verify the Manus API is returning valid HTTPS URLs
+- Check that URLs are from manus.ai domain
+- Report any issues to Manus support

 ## Resources